Axlefublr/axlefublr.github.io/content/how-to-anki.md

 {{ hr(id="thanks") }}

 Thanks for reading!
 This took me multiple months to write, lmao.
 Kinda burnt out on it; you might've noticed towards the end.
 Hope my experience will be useful to you!

+# addendum

+I'm writing this on 2025.05.19.

+While most things hold up exactly as before, I'm now using a slightly different approach in terms of taking in new cards. \
+Not entirely sure if it ends up being more or less efficient, but the consistency of it is awesome.

+I learn for the love of the game, so there isn't necessarily some deadline up until when I have to learn everything I want to. \
+What matters far more to me, is to ensure that I never burn out on anki.

+I found that for my type of cards, I can review 70 every day.
+I can (and did, before finding this method) in theory do more, but I know that more than 70 will end up burning me out, if prolonged.

+> This is a type of thing that you get a feel for after a while of using anki, so don't worry if you don't know your number yet.

+I found a way to review exactly my limit of cards every day, without fucking up the algorithm too much!

+First, a setting that this entire approach relies on: Deck Options -> Display Order -> New/review order -> Show after reviews. \
+Now, when we start doing our reviews for the day, we go through all the red and all the green cards first. \
+Say I have 15 reds, and 45 greens.
+That's 60 total reviews to go through.
+I got 10 extra in me though!
+And those 10 extra are for the new cards :D

+So, as I review, I check every now and again:
+1. how many reviews (not new cards) are left
+2. how many reviews I've done so far

+After I get through all the reds and all the greens (unless they are already more than 70, I elaborate on this later), I check `70 - total_reviews` to figure out how many new cards to take in today. \
+Your total reviews are shown on the main / home screen, so that's what I'm relying on.
+I wonder if there's a plugin that would show that info *while* I'm reviewing! \
+For easier math, I set the amount of daily new cards to 100.
+For reasons I explained in this blog post above, *obviously* we aren't meant to gulp all that 100.
+We simply take from that 100 every day, however much we can handle (`70 - total_reviews`).

+Why this appproach is amazing, is that it's quite dynamic while being consistent in terms of my effort.
+You have a low amount of reviews?
+Yipeee you get to get more new cards today!
+Too many reviews?
+No big deal, we simply take less / no new cards.

+But what happens if you have more than 70 reviews?
+This happens to me every time I rotate my sleep schedule, for example.
+Or say you miss a day for other reasons.

+Generally, it's a bad idea to gulp all the reviews at once, that you got from the previous day that you skipped. \
+Sure, the anki algorithm works better this way, but that's only in theory.
+In practice you are human. \
+Additionally, you're creating a fucky effect: if you get a sudden spike of reviews on a given day, this spike will repeat some days later (although it won't be as strong).

+This is why instead of gulping all reviews in a bad situation like this, I tend to instead increase my daily reviews temporarily, until the extra cards are all sorted out.
+This happens over the course of multiple days, and so the spike repeat is not as big of an issue. \
+Deck Options -> Display Order -> Review Sort Order -> Ascending retrievability is quite important to make this as effective as it can be, to not fuck with the anki algorithm as much.

+So!
+If you take the same strategy, my "up to 70 reviews" approach makes even more sense.
+In the general case, my reds + greens are less than 70, and I fill the rest with new cards.
+So when shit hits the fan, what ends up happening is that reds + greens fill up the entire 70, and I simply don't take new cards for a couple of days.
+So, this approach has built in overflow protection!
+Although it's not like you should want to use it :p \
+To add, when I get an overflow, I increase my cap from 70 to 80, until it's sorted.
+I consider a shitfan sorted, when to get 70 reviews, I'd have to take new cards.
+At *that* point I go back to the 70 cap, and take as many new cards as fit into the 70 cap, rather than the otherwise increased 80.

+In the case where I get more than 70 reds + greens, but there *isn't* an overflow from me skipping a day, the same rules apply, except I don't touch the cap.
+So, I basically allow the remaining reds + greens go to the next day, and let them get sorted out automatically via me taking in less new cards.
+Quite dynamic!

+Aside from the overflow protection, what I love most about this approach, is that I never get "unlucky". \
+I never get too many reviews on a day where I'm exhausted. \
+I never get too little reviews on a day where I'm extra energetic. \
+It's always the same exact number of reviews :D

+And what's fun about this, is that it lets you more clearly tell what your cap is.
+If you do exactly 70 (or your other number) reviews *every single day*, you will realize sooner, whether it's too much or too little. \
+My cap used to be 65, but over time I noticed that I wanted to do more, and so I increased my cap to 70.
+I want to increase it again, but I'm intentionally waiting for a while to make sure that would be the correct move. \
+Don't rush when changing your cap, and change it by small amounts.